Learning About Climate Change: Key Terms, Great Books, and the Occasional Tangent

 by Gary Stevenson

-The No.1 book on economic inequality is “The Trading Game” by Gary Stevenson.
-This semi-autobiographical novel tells the story of a working-class man who becomes a Citibank trader, makes millions, and then realizes the harsh reality of global inequality, leading him to discover his true mission.
+This semi-autobiographical novel tells the story of his journey from a working-class upbringing to becoming a trader at Citibank, making millions, and then awakening to the harsh reality of global inequality—and to his personal mission.

 His YouTube channel, @garyseconomics, is also highly recommended.